 - Minor modifications to existing structures including addition of a second story to single or multi-family residences.

-A proposed project’s similarity with the example projects above should not be used as justification for a NED.
+A proposed project’s similarity with the example projects listed above should not be used as justification for an NED.

 Submitting a Request

-The lead agency or project applicant should pre-screen their project for the above considerations prior to submitting a NED Request Form (CCR Title 14 Section 753.5(c)(1)(A)).
-If you anticipate that your project will have no effect on fish and wildlife, please contact the appropriate regional office; and
+The lead agency or project applicant should pre-screen their project for the above considerations prior to submitting an NED Request Form (Cal.
+Code Regs., tit.
+14, §753.5, subd.(c)(1)(A)).
+If you anticipate that your project will have no effect on fish and wildlife, please follow the below instructions:

-- Complete a NED Request Form and send to the appropriate Regional Office with the environmental document.
+- Complete an NED Request Form and send it to the appropriate Regional Office with the environmental document.
 (Projects with a statewide scope send the NED Request Form to the Habitat Conservation Planning Branch, CEQA Program, 1416 9th Street, Sacramento, CA 95814, or email to CEQA@wildlife.ca.gov).

 - Documents submitted in digital format are preferred (e.g., email, compact or digital videodisk).
-Contact the appropriate Regional Office to get the correct email address.
+Contact the appropriate Regional Office to obtain the correct email address.
 Digital files for supporting documents larger than 20 MB cannot be accepted through CDFW’s email system.
-Please send a web link if documents are available online or mail a compact disk of documents to CDFW’s regional or branch representative you have been working with.
+Please send a web link if documents are available online or mail a compact disk of documents to CDFW’s regional or branch representative you have been working on the project.

 - The request should be submitted when the CEQA document is released for public review, or as early as possible in the public comment period.

-If CDFW determines a project has the potential to affect fish, wildlife, or habitat, the lead agency and/or project applicant will be notified that a NED will not be issued.
+If CDFW determines that a project has the potential to affect fish, wildlife, or habitat, the lead agency and/or project applicant will be notified that an NED will not be issued.
 CEQA filing fees will be due at the time the project’s Notice of Determination (NOD) is filed.
-Fees for Certified Regulatory Program documents are due to CDFW prior to the filing of the Notice of Decision.
+Fees for Certified Regulatory Program documents are due to CDFW prior to filing of the Notice of Decision.

 Finding No Effect

-If CDFW determines a project will not have a potential effect on fish, wildlife, or habitat, then CDFW staff will provide the project applicant a written NED.
-The lead agency or applicant shall retain the written NED and file a copy with the NOD or a Notice of Decision.
+If CDFW determines that a project will not have the potential to effect fish, wildlife, or habitat, then CDFW will provide the lead agency and/or project applicant with a written NED.
+The lead agency and/or project applicant should retain the original NED for their records and submit two copies to the county clerk (for local agencies) or Office of Planning and Research-State Clearinghouse (for state agencies) along with the NOD (Cal.
+Code Regs., tit.
+14, §753.5, subd. (c)(2)).
+If the project is subject to a Certified Regulatory Program , the lead agency and/or project applicant should keep the original NED for their records and submit a copy to the Natural Resources Agency along with the Notice of Decision.
 Only a CDFW-issued NED form will be accepted in lieu of the CEQA filing fee.
 For local lead agencies, although the NED may be used in lieu of a CEQA filing fee when the NOD is filed with the county clerk, the county’s filing fee may still apply.